Types of Fraud

 - For 50 or more items, the crime is considered a first degree felony.
 A conviction can carry a sentence of five to 99 years in prison and/or up to $10,000 in fines.

-These are the penalties outlined in the Texas Penal Code, which can be increased in certain cases.
+These are the penalties for theft outlined in the Texas Penal Code, which can be increased in certain cases.
 For example, the punishment might increase if a weapon was used in stealing the items or if defendant has other felony convictions.

 Health Care Fraud